THE VOLCANO - White Island (Whakaari)

 Scientific equipment is discreetly positioned around the volcano.
 Its activity is constantly being monitored by IGNS (Institute of Geological and Nuclear Sciences).
 A seismograph, survey pegs, magnetometers and a camera all provide information on just what the volcano is up to.
 Up-to-date images of the island can be viewed hourly at www.geonet.org.nz

 White Island currently sits on an alert level rating of 1, meaning constant background activity.
-This is White Island's usual level.
+This the level that White Island normally sits on.
 Misty, roaring, ashing, rumbling - who knows what mood she’ll be in if you are fortunate enough to visit .....

 HISTORY OF WHITE ISLAND (Whakaari)

 The White Island volcano is estimated to be between 150,000 to 200,000 years old.
 It was named White Island by Captain Cook, the first European to sight the island.
 This was in 1769 and as he noted in the Endeavour’s log book, “We called it White for as such it always appear’d to us”.
 Cook, however, did not come close enough to realise it was a volcano.

 There have been several translations in the Maori language for White Island but it is most widely known as Whakaari which means “that which can be made visible” – a name perhaps brought about by the island’s tendency to disappear from sight on hazy days, only to reappear sharply on the horizon on clear days.